-“Above all, our veterans deserve leaders who consider their sacrifice every day, not only on Veterans Day.
-So let us honor our veterans in ways that are truly befitting their service: by vowing to protect the benefits they have earned.
-By pledging to remain grateful for their service and concerned for their needs every day of the year.
-And, critically, by committing ourselves to the American values of freedom, equality and justice for which they served.
+“Let us honor our veterans in ways that are truly befitting their service: by vowing to protect the benefits they have earned.
+By pledging to remain grateful for their service and concerned for their needs every day, not only on this day.
+And, perhaps most critically of all, by committing ourselves to the causes for which they served.

 “Today, I salute every man and woman who has put on a uniform, and humbly thank every one of their families for braving the worst fears and the toughest of challenges in service to our nation.”